 People were created to worship God in thought, desire, and choice.

 Our behavior patterns, thought patterns, and related emotions are all influenced most by the health of the heart.
+For this reason, Jesus spoke to heart issues most often.

 This is why two different people can have very different responses to the same sorts of stressors.
 What they believe to be true will shape how their body and mind respond to their circumstances.
-The difference in response cannot be explained by merely a difference in their physical bodies, their lived experience and values will impact their responses far more than their DNA.
+The difference in response cannot be explained by merely a difference in their physical bodies; their lived experience and values will impact their responses far more than their DNA.

-A humanistic understanding of man believes that we are just habituated as we run from the traumas of life and seek the treasures found in freeing our “true self” from unwanted inhibitions.
+A humanistic understanding of man believes that we are simply habituated as we run from the traumas of life and seek the treasures found in freeing our “true self” from unwanted inhibitions.
 This inevitably leads to man-centered therapies.

 We are created by God for a purpose, and our true self will only be found in pursuing God’s purpose and inclining our hearts toward God.
 This is a controversial proposition from a secular counseling perspective.